electricbookworks/ebw-training/multiformat-editing/text/01-context.md

 When we work on a book, one of the first things we do is decide who will read it.
 Ideally, we decide this consciously.
 If we think carefully, we'll also imagine the contexts in which people will read our book: at their desk, in bed, on holiday, in the classroom, and so on.

-Some years ago, the non-profit Perinatal Education Programme asks nurses in South Africa where they found time to read their textbooks.
+Some years ago, the non-profit Perinatal Education Programme asked nurses in South Africa where they found time to read their textbooks.
 The most common answers were 'on the bus' and 'on the toilet'.
 That information is now always front-of-mind when the PEP team make publishing decisions.

 Knowing potential **reading contexts** can have a significant effect on how we write and edit.
 Our readers might be standing in queues, sitting on planes, or herding cattle.
 They may be using big tablets or cheap phones, or even reading a paper print-out from the office.